amcgarvey93/amcgarvey93/README.md

 ## 👋 Hi, I’m Aaron, welcome to my portfolio!

-I'm an Online Fitness Coach and Business Development Rep at [The Sales Factory](https://www.thesalesfactory.co/).
-Currently improving my R programming skills and completing projects to build my experience.

-### I'm working towards becoming a data analyst!
-- I developed the R package [easypower](https://cran.r-project.org/web/packages/easypower/index.html) back in 2015 to help make performing a power analysis and reading the output easier and more user friendly
+Back in university I developed the R package [easypower](https://cran.r-project.org/web/packages/easypower/index.html) to help make performing a power analysis and reading the output easier and more user friendly.
+I'm currently working at [The Sales Factory](https://www.thesalesfactory.co/) and responsible for all data operations.
+The main focus of my work is to develop integrations with our systems, automate reporting tasks, and create more efficient workflows.
-- I'm currently working on automating data collection from the Hubspot API using Python.
-(Program overview coming soon!
-The data and information is private so I will be putting together a modified version)

-### 🏆 Goals for 2022
-- Become proficient in R and learn machine learning models
+### What are some things I actively work on?
+-

+### What languages am I using right now?
-- Learn SQL and Python
+-
-- Choose a BI software to learn

 For additional projects and interactive graphics, head over to my profile on [RPubs](https://rpubs.com/McGarveyA)!